Leopoldo Santiago Lavandero: Theatrical and teaching career

 Santiago Lavandero returned to Puerto Rico in the early 1940s, where he started organizing a number of theatrical plays, such as "He Vuelto a Buscarla" ("I've Returned to Look for Her"), "Tiempo Muerto" ("Dead Time") "La Escuela del Buen Amor" ("The School of Good Love") and many other plays.
 These plays were produced by Santiago Lavandero and by Emilio Belaval under their theater company, named "Areyto".

 In 1941, Santiago Lavandero became an acting teacher at Universidad de Puerto Rico, eventually organizing that educational institute's drama department.
 He was also a scenographer and designer, in charge of preparing scenography for the university's plays.
+One of his former students at this time was Victoria Espinosa.

 Santiago Lavandero then became a director for various drama shows that were shown on WKAQ AM, a leading radio station in Puerto Rico.

 Meanwhile, he began traveling the island to discover new talents for his shows.
 As a talent developer, he, along with Francisco Arrivi Alegria, discovered comedian Adrian Garcia during a trip to western Puerto Rico.
 He was also instrumental in the career of one of his students, Luz María Rondón and of Luis Daniel Rivera.

 Some of the radio shows that Santiago Lavandero directed on the radio were sponsored by the Colgate Palmolive consumer goods company.
 Santiago Lavandero around that era also held benefits for soldiers serving at World War II.

 During 1960, Santiago Lavandero first became involved in organizing plays directed towards children, when he was part of a group of people who created the Puerto Rico Department of Education's "Teatro Escolar" program.
 He then helped create "Teatro Rodante" ("The Road Theater"), a moving-theater program which took plays across Puerto Rico.

 Personal life and death

-Santiago Lavandero retired in 1977 and he moved to the United States, living in Florida until he died at North Pont on March 30, 2003 after suffering from Alzheimer's disease.
+Santiago Lavandero retired in 1977 and he moved to the United States, living in Florida until he died at North Pont on March 30, 2003, after suffering from Alzheimer's disease.